29Nancy/chat-app-backend/README.md

-# chat-app-backend
+# chat-app
-This is the backend of a real-time chat application built using Node.js, Strapi, WebSocket (Socket.io), .
+This is a real-time chat application built using Node.js, Strapi, WebSocket (Socket.io), .
 It handles real-time messaging, and message storage.